 DRAFT - Stop Sucking at Async and Threading

-Even the most senior software engineers often struggle with mastering techniques like non-blocking code, using async/await properly, and doing multithreading safely without sacrificing performance.
-But who can blame them?
-Information on these topics is lacking and all over the place.
-Informational resources assume you already have some amount of understanding, explain only a single part of the big picture, and often get details wrong!
+Even the most experienced software engieneers have trouble using async/await properly, and can't do multithreading safely without sacrificing major performance, but who can blame them?
+Information on these topics is incomplete and convoluted.
+Most resources assume you already somewhat understand async, then explain only one little part of the big picture, and the lessons learned often do not translate very well to other scenarios or langauges!
 These techniques are hard because they require a fundamental shift in how we think about computing.

-Allow me to take you on a not-so-gentle journey through the hellscape of fearful concurrency, the academia of lock-free thread safety, and then finally the ascension beyond skill issue.
+Allow me to take you on a not-so-gentle journey through the hellscape of fearful concurrency, the academia of lock-free thread safety, and ascension beyond skill issue.

 Table Of Contents